MAIN INTERESTS / RESEARCH AREAS

 Poetic and aesthetic dimension of form and emptiness. (forthcoming - March 2026).
 YellowHouse art centre, Galiano Island

-Utroba: internal landscape and the bodily memory.
+Utroba: Internal landscape and the bodily memory.
 (2025).
 YellowHouse art centre, Galiano Island

 Felting.
-(2012 - ).
+(2012, ongoing).
 West Point Grey Academy, Vancouver SD

-Encounters with places: dwellings.
+Encounters with places: Dwellings.
 (2015).
 Windsor Elementary, Burnaby (funded by ArtStarts)

 Negotiating bodies and materials.
 (2014-2015).
 Brentwood Elementary, Burnaby (funded by ArtStarts)